 A rain advisory is issued when there is significant rainfall that may cause bacteria levels in ocean waters to increase.
 Bacteria levels can increase significantly during and after rainstorms, as contaminants within the runoff enters the ocean.
 Bacteria levels may remain elevated up to 3 days depending upon the intensity of the rain and the volume of runoff.
 Elevated bacteria levels in ocean water may cause illness, especially in children and the elderly.
 The Department of Public Health recommends that beach users avoid contact with ocean water for a period of 3 days after significant rainfall, especially near flowing storm drains, creeks and rivers.

-The Ocean Water Quality Rain Advisory ended Monday night.
-However, bacteria test results will not be available for many beach sites until Wednesday afternoon.
-Beach users are cautioned to avoid water contact near flowing creeks and storm drains.
+The Ocean Water Quality Rain Advisory ended Wednesday, December 11 at 5:00 am.
+Some ocean water quality testing results are not yet available following the rain advisory.
+Beach goers are cautioned to avoid water contact near flowing creeks and storm drains.

 Beach Water Quality

 This map is updated as conditions change.

 Water Quality Sampling